rolisis17/IDS/README.md

 Successful login attempts will be printed in green.

 ## 6. Conclusion
+## Cybersecurity Challenges

+### Challenge 1: Port Scanning

+One common cybersecurity challenge is detecting open ports on a system.
+"MyLittleIDS" addresses this challenge as follows:

+- The program scans a range of ports from 1 to 1024 to identify open ports.

+- If an open port is detected, it is displayed in red.
+This can help system administrators identify potentially vulnerable services running on the system.

+### Challenge 2: Authentication Failure Monitoring

+Monitoring authentication failures is crucial for detecting unauthorized access attempts.
+"MyLittleIDS" provides the following capabilities:

+- It creates and executes a Bash script named script.sh to monitor authentication failures using journalctl.

+- Suspicious login attempts are displayed in red, making it easy to spot potentially malicious activity in the system logs.

+### Challenge 3: Real-time Connection Monitoring

+To enhance security, it's essential to monitor incoming connections in real-time.
+"MyLittleIDS" accomplishes this as follows:

+- The monitorPort function continuously listens for incoming connections on open ports.

+- If an incoming connection is detected, it is logged with the message "Incoming connection accepted."

 ### Summary
 "MyLittleIDS" is a simple Intrusion Detection System designed to check for open ports and monitor authentication logs on a Linux system.
 It provides basic functionality to detect potential security threats.